 - Remove any source of competition from other pets so your kitten does not feel the need to rush

 - Use a slow feeder bowl designed to slow their eating.
 These have raised ridges so food settles between them to stop large mouthfuls from being easily consumed.
 There are many examples conveniently available on Amazon.
 Here’s a link to a slow feeder with little raised fish.
+We use this one with our cats so can vouch for it’s success.

 How to prevent diet-related kitten farts